mbcrump/mbcrump-blog/_posts/2018-11-19-azure-tips-and-tricks175.md

 ---
 layout: post
-title: "Azure Tips and Tricks Part 175 - Machine Learning with ML.NET, Azure Functions and VS Code - Part 2 of 2"
+title: "Azure Tips and Tricks Part 175 - Machine Learning with ML.NET and Azure Functions - Part 2 of 2"
 excerpt: "In part 1 of this post on ML.NET and Azure Functions, you created a machine learning model with ML.NET that categorizes irises.
 You also set up a serverless architecture environment with Azure Functions and uploaded your model to it.
 In this post, you’re going to finish by building an app that uses your machine learning model."
 tags: [azure, ML.NET, Azure Functions, Machine Learning, AI]
 share: true